Generalized equipartition method from an arbitrary viewing angle: Application to observed objects

 The top panel of Fig.~\ref{fig:result_at2019dsg} depicts the evolution of the parameter $\beta_{\rm eq,N}$ (data is taken from \citealt{Cendes+2021b}).
-We set the time of the outflow launch as 10 days before the optical discovery as found by previous analyses.
-Since $\beta_{\rm eq,N}\simeq0.04<0.23$ the possible range of $\Gamma\beta$ has two branches: Newtonian and relativistic velocities.
-For each observation epoch, we derive a possible range of four-velocities, equipartition radii and energies (shown in the bottom panels of Fig.~\ref{fig:result_at2019dsg}).
+We set the time of the outflow launch as ten days before the optical discovery, as found by previous analyses.
+Since $\beta_{\rm eq,N}\simeq0.04<0.23$, the possible range of $\Gamma\beta$ has two branches: Newtonian and relativistic velocities.
+We derive a possible range of four-velocities for each observation epoch, equipartition radii and energies (shown in the bottom panels of Fig.~\ref{fig:result_at2019dsg}).
 Although the viewing angle has a range of $0\leq\theta\leq\pi$, we show the color contours only up to $\theta\lesssim\pi/2$ (note $\log_{10}(\pi/2)\simeq0.2$) because the outflow is expected to have a bipolar structure such as a jet.
-To depict a continuous color map, we linearly interpolate the observation data between successive observation epochs.
+We linearly interpolate the observation data between successive observation epochs to depict a continuous color map.
 As we have discussed in the previous section, $\Gamma\beta$, $R_{\rm eq}$, and $E_{\rm eq}$ attain minimal values for $\theta=0$ in the Newtonian (on-axis) branch.
 Larger values are needed for different viewing angles.

 The Newtonian branch is essentially the same as the one found in the previous studies \citep{Stein+2021,Cendes+2021b,Matsumoto+2022,Mohan+2022}.
-For brevity we did not include in our analysis the energies of the hot proton and total non-thermal electrons (in the case of $\nu_{\rm m}<\nu_{\rm a}$) and a possible deviation from the exact equipartition (see BNP13).
-However, the estimate of the radius (hence the Lorentz factor) does not change significantly whether these contributions are included or not.
-Addition of the contribution of hot proton increases the total energy by a factor of $\sim10$ (assuming the non-thermal electron energy is $\sim10\,\%$ of proton energy).
+For brevity, we did not include in our analysis the energies of the hot proton and total non-thermal electrons (in the case of $\nu_{\rm m}<\nu_{\rm a}$) and a possible deviation from the exact equipartition (see BNP13).
+However, the radius estimate (hence the Lorentz factor) does not change significantly whether these contributions are included.
+For example, adding the contribution of hot protons increases the total energy by a factor of $\sim10$ (assuming the non-thermal electron energy is $\sim10\,\%$ of proton energy).